developmentseed/adaptation-atlas-assistant/README.md

 We're going to develop a standalone app that will generate visualizations and text summaries from a user's natural language prompt.
 These visualizations and summaries will be modeled after the stories already in-use on the [Adaptation Atlas](https://adaptationatlas.cgiar.org/).

+We track our work on the [project board](https://github.com/orgs/developmentseed/projects/158).

 ## Development

 Get [uv](https://docs.astral.sh/uv/getting-started/installation/), then: